Professor Andrea Carroll

 Her Biggest Surprise: The fact that students perceive me as being on their level.
 They’re able to connect with me.
 I give professional advice, personal advice, talk about classes with them.
 There’s an overall closeness with these students that I didn’t expect.

 Outside the Classroom: I encourage students to figure out opportunities to get involved in professional life or academic life outside class.
 We have an active moot court program at LSU.
-There are also a lot of internships and externships – in the DA’s office, the U.S. Attorney’s office and elsewhere that many of the other schools in the state don’t offer.
+There are also a lot of internships and field placements – in the DA’s office, the U.S. Attorney’s office and elsewhere that many of the other schools in the state don’t offer.

 Her Research: I’m exploring creditors’ rights in community property regimes and writing an article suggesting such regimes have become too creditor-friendly.